 - Rules of Engagement: Obtaining a Green Card for a Fiance (the Hard Way)

 Procedure if You Legally Entered the US

 The US citizen must submit a visa petition (Form I-130) to prove that the marriage is bona fide.
 The foreign-born spouse should file an adjustment of status application (I-485 packet) together with the I-130.

 Attach the following items to the I-130: (1) Proof of the citizenship status of the U.S. citizen (A U.S. Passport, a Certificate of Naturalization or Citizenship or a certified copy of the citizen’s birth certificate); (2) A certified copy of your marriage certificate; and (3) Certified copies of the documents that ended any previous marriages of you or your spouse.
 These may be final divorce decrees and/or certificates of annulment or death.

 Include the following items with the I-485: (1) Photographs; (2) Affidavit of Support (Form I-864); (3) Application for an EAD work permit (Form I-765); and (4) An Advance Parole travel permit (Form I-131).

-Don’t forget to include a check for USCIS filing fees ($535 for the I-130 and $1,225 for the I-485 packet).
+Don’t forget to include a check for USCIS filing fees.
 The USCIS will accept your application for a green card through marriage, cash your check and issue you a receipt.
 After about six months, they will issue an EAD work permit and an AP travel document.
 It may take over one year for USCIS to schedule you interview.
 We link to the USCIS Processing Times for all 80+ District and Sub-Offices.